 Note: It is essential that you discuss any plans to take medication or supplements with your physician.

 Gas, Bloating, Cramping and Frequent Bowel Movements:

-- Your doctor might recommend simethicone (Gas-X) to help relieve gas pain as well as a medication to help food move through your system faster (such as Reglan).
+- Your doctor might recommend simethicone (Gas-X in the United States) to help relieve gas pain as well as a medication to help food move through your system faster (such as Reglan in the United States).

 Some alternative suggestions that are worth speaking to your doctor or dietitian about:

 - Lactase and Bean-o may help since natural enzymes are depleted when a person restricts food.

 - Peppermint oil (sold in capsules) and mint tea appear to have a very good antispasmodic effect for those with pain and cramping.
 It seems to help slow the natural peristalsis of the gut by calming muscle contractions in the stomach and intestines.
 This is not appropriate if you are having acid reflux.

 - Speaking of reflux — if you have frequent heartburn, your doctor might recommend medication to protect your esophagus from damage by acid.
 This is commonly seen with purging.